Azure in CSP

 Azure in CSP is available in the countries/regions listed here.
 For partners, currency is determined by the agreement with Microsoft.
 For customers, currency is determined by the agreement with their partner.

-- Subscriptions can be managed in a number of ways, including through the Microsoft Azure Management Portal, PowerShell, X-Plat CLIs and Resource Management REST API.
+Subscriptions can be managed in a number of ways including the Microsoft Azure Management Portal, PowerShell, X-Plat CLIs and Resource Management REST API.

-- Microsoft publishes an Azure in CSP Release Notes document which details service availability.
-Resellers should contact their distributor to understand service availability.
+Microsoft publishes an Azure in CSP Release Notes document which details service availability.
+Resellers should reach out to their distributor to understand service availability.

-- Obtaining access to a customer’s subscription is a two-step process.
-Firstly, a CSP reseller must establish a reseller relationship with the customer.
-Once this relationship has been established, the distributor can then add the reseller’s group to the appropriate role in the customer’s subscription.
+Obtaining access to a customer’s subscription is a two-step process.
+First, a CSP reseller must establish a reseller relationship with the customer.
+Once this relationship is established, the distributor can then add the reseller’s group to the appropriate role in the customer’s subscription.